7 Points About Accessibility in Web Design

 Give Visitors Sufficient Time to Interact with Content

 Make sure that people who access your site have enough time to read and fully understand the provided content, including cases when text-to-speech solutions (reading aloud) are utilized.
+This can be a great idea if you are planning e-commerce website redesign services.

 Identify the primary content of the web page and determine its individual parts.
 Write in plain English, or at least choose simplified versions of words and phrases.
 Introduce definitions for any uncommon words, phrases, or idioms to help people with cognitive disabilities, and those who are deaf, and deal with hearing impairments.